Governing Law and Regulations

 For more information on the aforementioned EPCRA reporting requirements, see the national section COMMUNITY RIGHT TO KNOW.

 • Administration and enforcement.
-DCA is responsible for implementing EPCRA in Florida, with some delegation to the LEPCs.
-DCA also provides staff support to SERC.
-Enforcement actions are carried out by DCA.
+The Florida Division of Emergency Management (DEM) is responsible for implementing EPCRA in Florida, with some delegation to the Local Emergency Planning Committees (LEPCs).
+The DEM also provides staff support to the State Emergency Response Commission (SERC).
+Enforcement actions are carried out by the DEM.